ayushprd/predicting-precipitation/README.md

 | LSTM               | 0.969192  | 0.000000   | 0.000000  | 0.000000   |

 ## Discussion and Conclusion
+### Regression Performance
+For the regression task, the evaluation metrics used were Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R2) score.
+In the temporal split validation, the Random Forest and Linear Regression models showed comparable performance, with the Random Forest model having slightly better MAE and RMSE scores.
+The LSTM model performed significantly worse, with much higher error scores and a negative R2 score.
+The temporal cross-validation results exhibited a similar trend, with the Random Forest and XGBoost models outperforming the Linear Regression and LSTM models.
+The Linear Regression model had high error scores.

+### Classification Performance
+For the classification task, the evaluation metrics were Accuracy, Precision, Recall, and F1 Score.
+In the temporal split validation, the Linear Regression model achieved the highest accuracy and F1 score, followed by XGBoost and Random Forest.
+The LSTM model had a very high accuracy but zero precision, recall, and F1 score, it predicted only one class for all instances.

+The temporal cross-validation results showed a different trend, with the LSTM model achieving the highest accuracy but zero scores for other metrics, indicating the same issue as in the temporal split.
+The XGBoost model had the second-highest accuracy, followed by the Random Forest model.
+The Linear Regression model had the lowest accuracy but the highest recall, it correctly identified a portion of the actual positive instances (rainfal >10mm) but also had many false positives.

-Predicting precipitation using only precipitation and temperature data is challenging.
+Overall, the models were able to capture the trend of precipitation but over or under estimated the magnitude.
+Random Forest and XGBoost jad better performance compared to the Linear Regression and LSTM.
+However, the classification performance was relatively poor, with low precision and F1 scores.
+Predicting precipitation using only algged precipitation and temperature data is challenging.
 Incorporating additional variables such as atmospheric pressure, humidity, and solar radiation could help improve the performance of the models.

 ## Possible Improvements
 This approach could be improved by,
-- Hyperparameter optimization to find the best possible values for the models.
+- Hyperparameter optimization can be used to find the best possible hyperparameters for the models.
+- Leave one out cross validation (LOOCV) could be used to evaluate the generalizability of the models to unseen stations.
 - Incorporating other atmospheric variables from reanalysis datasets like ERA5 and MERRA-2.
 - Evaluating the potential of pretrained time series models in this task, as discussed in a recent [paper](https://arxiv.org/pdf/2310.10688).
-- XAI methods can be like SLISEMAP and SHAP used to understand which features influence specific heavy precipitation events.
+- XAI methods like SLISEMAP and SHAP used to understand which features influence specific heavy precipitation events.

 ## Time spent
-* understanding the problem and conceptualising a solution: 1 hr
+* Understanding the problem and conceptualising a solution: 1 hr
-* obtaining and processing the data: 1 hr
+* Obtaining and processing the data: 1 hr
-* writing the analysis script(s): 6 hr
+* Writing the analysis script(s): 6 hr
-* visualising results: 1 hr
+* Visualising results: 1 hr
-* making the notebook ready for presentation: 30 mins
+* Making the notebook ready for presentation: 30 mins